“Nothing so much assists learning as writing down what we wish to remember.”— Cicero

 But that’s not enough.
 How you read matters.

 But reading is only one part of the equation.
-You need to remember what you read.
+It’s nearly worthless if you can’t remember and apply what you read.

-We're going to borrow tips from Robert Cialdini, author of Influence: The Psychology of Persuasion, and Nassim Taleb, author of The Black Swan and Antifragile, to make our reading go deeper and stay with us longer.
+To learn how to 10x our retention, we’re going to borrow tips from Robert Cialdini, author of Influence: The Psychology of Persuasion, and Nassim Taleb, author of The Black Swan and Antifragile, to make our reading go deeper and stay with us longer.
+But we’re also going to talk about the single most effective approach I’ve used to help thousands of people improve their reading retention.

-Cialdini revealed a trick that he uses, to a reader of Farnam Street, who was kind enough to share it with me.
+Cialdini revealed a trick that he uses, to a reader of FS:

 While on the flight to Omaha, he was reading.
 He took notes on the material itself, and every time he completed a chapter he pulled out a sheet of white paper and wrote a single page summary on what he had just read.
 He places the paper in another folder.
 This is how he gets his learning deeper and this also enables him to refer to summaries in the future.